 There are a number of ways to get involved with volunteering at Sydney.

-Compass – find your way to higher education
+Widening Participation and Outreach – find your way to higher education

-The Compass project aims to encourage primary and secondary school children to stay in school and go on to study at university.
+Widening Participation and Outreach aims to encourage primary and secondary school children to stay in school and go on to study at university.
 Student volunteers are asked to bring their skills, enthusiasm and energy to this grassroots volunteer program.
 Full training is provided.

 Have a look at the Volunteer for Research Studies page or keep an eye out for Student News in your student inbox each week, where academics, postgraduate students and research units post volunteer opportunities for a broad range of research projects.